kirin-vn/lexer/README.md

     {some variable | another variable | +1000 | true }
     { this list | { contains another list | inside } }

-Strings cannot be included in lists verbatim, and must first be assigned to a variable.
+Strings cannot be included in lists verbatim; they must first be assigned to a variable.

 ###  Commands

-A __*command*__ is a span of text which terminates a verse to add an additional effect.
+A __*command*__ is a span of text which terminates a span to add an additional effect.
-It is okay for a verse to consist of only a command.
+It is okay for a span to consist of only a command.

 ####  Tags